Poroshyn-V/testoraapp/tests/README.md

 - Data formatting for Google Sheets and notifications
 - Purchase cache operations
 - Retry logic for external API calls
+- Batch operations for Google Sheets (updates and adds)
+- Performance optimization and rate limiting
 - Error handling and edge cases

 ## Mocking